otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/06-optimisation.md

 ## Caching

-**Caching** enables your application to store data, i.e., **JSON** response so that future requests for that data can be accessed faster.
+**Caching** enables the application to store data, i.e., **JSON** response so that future requests for that data can be accessed faster.

 View this video to learn more about how **caching*** works - <https://youtu.be/6FyXURRVmR0>